EtieM/outLyzer/README.txt

 										imbalance in the Forward-Reverse reads distribution in the Forward / Reverse alternative Read Proportion (-bal option)
+				  -force FORCE          Force noise background determination to go below a fixed proportion of the Depth [default = disabled; 0 -> 1 ex: "-force 0.2"]
 				  -HSM HSM              HotSpot Metrics: Produce sensitivity Threshold for HotSpot positions, in an additional file.
 Requires formated HotSpot File in argument (see documentation